PavlopoulosLab/SCALA/README.md

 or it can be loaded and executed in R-studio.

-3. The third script ("install_datasets.sh") utilizes wget to retrieve a number of helper files that are required by several of the analyses in SCANNER.
+3. The third script ("install_datasets.sh") utilizes wget to retrieve a number of helper files that are required by several of the analyses in SCALA.
 These need to be downloaded, unzipped and placed in specific directories.
 You can run the script as follows:

      bash install_datasets.sh